Eight Instances of Athletes Getting Political

 Had Curt Schilling been born without the ability to speak or type, he might very well be one of the most celebrated pitchers in the history of baseball.
 Instead, most fans just wish he’d shut his mouth.
 Schilling tends to say whatever he wants about whomever he wants without much regard for what people think.
-Maybe that’s why he and George W. Bush II are such a great pair, they’re both speak-first-think-later self-aggrandizing idiots.
+Maybe that’s why he and George W. Bush are such a great pair, they’re both speak-first-think-later self-aggrandizing idiots.
+But we’d take Bush back any day, if it meant getting rid of Trump.

 Not so much a political move as a devoutly religious one, but Tim Tebow’s eye black bible verses deserve some recognition for the quarterback’s love of God.
-Despite the NFL being the most overtly religious of the North American professionals, I seriously doubt he’d get away with this as a pro.
-That’s assuming he’d step on the field, of course.
+Despite the NFL being the most overtly religious of the North American professionals, he again made an impact with his religious beliefs when he brought them to that league.
+Now he’s more minister than athlete.

 In his prime, Carlos Delgado swung a hefty bat and clobbered balls with authority.
 He was also a long standing opponent of American navy presence around the Puerto Rican island of Vieques, and chose to protest the issue in 2004 along with the Iraq war by not standing for “God Bless America” during the 7th inning stretch.
 Delgado became the target of booing, especially when the Toronto Blue Jays stopped in New York.